 \subsection{Impact of Floods on Flood Insurance}

-Gallagher (2014) used a fixed effects regression model to look at effects of floods on flood insurance coverage at the county level.
-He argued that each county?s flood risk is constant over time.
-We fit a standard SNMM under the assumption of parallel trends in insurance coverage absent future floods in counties with similar flood history from 1958.
-We specified a parametric linear blip model $\gamma_{mk}(\bar{l}_m,\bar{a}_m)=a_m(1,m-1980,k-m,(k-m)^2,rate_{m-1})^T\psi$, where $rate_{m-1}$ denotes the county's proportion of flood years since 1958.
-We specified nuisance models $E[A_m|\bar{A}_{m-1},\bar{L}_m]=\beta_{m0} + \beta_{m1} rate_{m-1}$ and $E[H_{mk}(\psi)-H_{mk-1}(\psi)|\bar{A}_{m-1},\bar{L}_m]=\lambda_{mk0} + \lambda_{mk1} rate_{m-1}$.
-We obtained blip model parameter estimates via closed form linear estimators and estimated standard errors via bootstrap.
-Each line in Figure 3 depicts the estimated effect on flood insurance uptake over 15 years of a flood at the leftmost time point on the line followed by no further floods over the 15 year period for a county with the median historical flood rate, i.e. $\gamma_{mk}(A_m=1,rate_{m-1}=rate_{median};\hat{\psi})$ for $k\in m,\ldots,m+15$.
+\citet{gallagher2014learning} used a fixed effects regression model to look at effects of floods on flood insurance coverage at the county level.
+He argued that each county's flood risk is constant over time.
+We fit a SNMM under the assumption of parallel trends in insurance coverage absent future floods in counties with similar flood history from 1958.
+We specified a parametric linear blip model $\gamma_{mk}^*(\bar{l}_m,\bar{a}_m)=a_m(1,m-1980,k-m,(k-m)^2,rate_{m-1})^T\psi$ for $g=\bar{0}$, where $rate_{m-1}$ denotes the county's proportion of flood years since 1958.
+We specified nuisance models $E[A_m|\bar{A}_{m-1},\bar{L}_m]=\beta_{m0} + \beta_{m1} rate_{m-1}$ and $E[H_{mk}(\psi)-H_{m,k-1}(\psi)|\bar{A}_{m-1},\bar{L}_m]=\lambda_{mk0} + \lambda_{mk1} rate_{m-1}$.
+We obtained blip model parameter estimates via the closed form linear estimators of Remark \ref{linear_standard_remark} and estimated standard errors via bootstrap.
+Each line in Figure \ref{figure_flood} depicts the estimated effect of a flood occurring at its leftmost time point followed by no further floods on flood insurance uptake over the subsequent 15 years for a county with the median historical flood rate, i.e. $\gamma_{mk}^*(rate_{m-1}=rate_{median},a_m=1;\hat{\psi})$ for $k\in m,\ldots,m+15$.
 These quantities were directly extracted from our blip function estimates.
 We see that there is an initial surge in uptake followed by a steep decline, and the estimated initial surge is larger for more recent floods.
 We did not find statistically significant effect heterogeneity as a function of historical county flood rate.
 Gallagher (2014) obtained qualitatively similar results and argued that most of the decline in the effect of a flood is due to residents forgetting about it as opposed to migration.
 It might be interesting to explore other blip model specifications, perhaps conditioning on further aspects of flood history such as years since previous flood or on average flood insurance premiums in the area.